 An international student whose credentials cannot be evaluated by the admitting program at PUC may be asked to submit their transcripts or credentials for a course by course evaluation by a member of the National Association of Credential Evaluation Services (NACES).
 You may find qualifying organizations at NACES.org

-International degree-seeking applicants whose native language is not English are required to submit Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or Pearson Test of English (PTE) scores for Purdue University Graduate School admission.
+International degree-seeking applicants whose native language is not English are required to submit Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores for Purdue University Graduate School admission.

 The Graduate School accepts valid TOEFL scores earned through the paper-based test and Internet-based test.
 Institutional TOEFL scores (ITP) are not accepted.
 The minimum paper-based test score required for admission is 550.
 The minimum Internet-based test scores required for admission are the following:

 - Writing 18